 How much time have you spent studying your craft?

-If you’re a fiction writer, how much time have you spent studying character arcs, character development, plotting and organization?
+If you’re a fiction writer, how much time have you spent studying character arcs, narrative arcs, or pacing?

 Have you read books on craft, taken classes, or pursued a degree in a writing discipline?